 Natural Medicine and Whole Foods Concentration

 As a program offered through the Department of Nutrition & Exercise Science, the Bastyr University Dietetic Internship offers a natural medicine and whole foods concentration.
 Interns have the opportunity to provide integrative care and to create wellness plans with natural medicine clinicians at the university's teaching clinic, Bastyr Center for Natural Health.
-Interns are introduced to non-Western dietary systems, create whole foods menus, write whole foods nutrition and environmental nutrition blog posts, and develop and deliver an educational event on an emergent topic in natural medicine to health professionals.
+Additionally, interns create whole foods menus, write whole foods nutrition and environmental nutrition blog posts, and develop and deliver an educational event on an emergent topic in natural medicine to health professionals.